smile-health/frontend/README.md

-# SMILE PLATFORM FRONTEND
+# SMILE FRONTEND

-This is an official starter frontend Turborepo.
+This document purpose to provide how to install the frontend for SMILE.

 ## Using this example